 To fight a monster, compare its combat strength to yours.
 Combat strength is the total of Level plus all modifiers - positive or negative - given by Items and other cards.
 If the monster's combat strength is equal to yours, or greater, you lose the combat and must Run Away (see p.
-5).
+4).
 If your combat strength totals more than the monster's - note that monsters win ties! - you kill it and go up a level (two levels for some big monsters).
 You'll also get the number of Treasures shown on its card.

 Sometimes a card will let you get rid of the monster without killing it.
 This is still "winning," but you don't get a level.
-Unless the card says otherwise, you don't get the Treasures, either.
-If the last monster is removed from a combat, it ends instantly.
+Unless the ability says otherwise, you don't get the Treasures, either.